 I know this is all a lot of information, but sticking to the brands I recommend are probably the MOST IMPORTANT OF ALL!!!!!!!!!!
 I say that because even my mess ups where I adjusted times, shaping methods, etc. were NOT bad when I used this very specific mix of ingredients; however, when I used OTHER brands of these ingredients SOME WERE COMPLETELY inedible!!!!!
 The brands of these specialty ingredients REALLY truly matters here both for taste and especially for texture.
 Here’s the ONLY brands I recommend you use here!

 Vital Wheat Gluten- *THIS POST HAS BEEN UPDATED AS OF 2/10/22 asmy former favorite brand of VWG, Hoosier HIll Farms, has been discontinued indefinitely, and I FINALLY found the best replacement as follows.
 I have tested many brands of Vital Wheat Gluten, and THIS KING ARTHUR BRAND of VITAL WHEAT GLUTEN, is the only one that works PERFECTLY with the ratios in this recipe and has the best taste and texture!
 As pf right now, it is seriously THE ONLY brand I recommend for Vital Wheat Gluten.
 All Vital Wheat Gluten’s ARE NOT CREATED EQUAL lol (but seriously!).
-The thing with other brands is that they all have a very slightly different protein % in them – which GREATLY affects the texture of your bread ( and can result in a RUBBERY texture or odd aftertaste!).
-I’ve tested anthony’s brand , bob’s red mill brand, and a few other random brand I can’t remember and all of them were TERRIBLE.
+The thing with other brands is that they all have a very slightly different protein % in them – which GREATLY affects the texture of your bread ( and can result in a RUBBERY texture or an odd aftertaste!).
+I’ve tested anthony’s brand , bob’s red mill brand, and a few other random brands.
+I can’t remember and all of them were TERRIBLE.
 Please don’t try them in this recipe.
 Try other brands at your own risk, and please note, that all brands have different absorbtion rates, so you if you are using another brand, you may end up having to adjust the liquid in this recipe if it comes out dry or rubbery!! 🙂

 Oat Fiber – There are ONLY two brands I recommend you use: THIS LifeSource Brand Oat Fiber (on amazon!) or this Honeyville Brand Oat Fiber direct from their site (which actually is MY first choice, but they are very frequently sold out).
 Regardless, I frequently use these two brands interchangeably in recipes with very very little difference (not enough that you’ll probably notice in this!).
 I have tried every other brand out there (that’s available on amazon at least, because that’s MY LIFE), and NuNaturals and Anthony’s brand oat fibers were THE ABSOLUTE WORST – DO NOT TRY THEM.
 Trust me.
 They look dark brown, taste terrible and gritty, and make for some really gross low carb bread that will NOT rise the same or be fluffy or even look anything like mine.
 Enough said !